Bully Kutta

-The Bully Kutta (Note: This type is known by several other names, including the Indian bully, Indian mastiff, Pakistani bully, Pakistani mastiff, Indo-Pakistani mastiff, Indo-Pakistani bully, and Sindhi mastiff) (also known as Sindhi mastiff) is a type of large dog that originated in the Indian subcontinent, dating back to the 16th century.
+The Bully Kutta (Note: This type is known by several other names, including the Indian bully, Indian mastiff, Pakistani bully, Pakistani mastiff, Indo-Pakistani mastiff, Indo-Pakistani bully, and Sindhi mastiff) is a type of large dog that originated in the Indian subcontinent, dating back to the 16th century.
 The Bully Kutta is a working dog used for hunting and guarding.
 The type is popular in the Punjab region of India and Pakistan, including Haryana and Delhi.